AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 ## Usage

 ### ALWAYS BACKUP YOUR SAVE FILE!
+The editor will make a backup of the save file you open in the same folder as the save file with the extension of `.old`.

 The editor should be pretty self-explanatory, see the screenshot below.

 ![main_screen](sshot.png)

 ## To-Do
-- Auto-backup of save file on opening
 - Cosmetic overclock support
 - GUI polish
 - Better readme